Ryan McMahon Player Props: Rockies vs. Mariners

 Ryan McMahon At The Plate

-- McMahon has three doubles, three home runs and six walks while hitting .213.
+- McMahon has three doubles, three home runs and seven walks while hitting .200.

-- McMahon has had a base hit in nine of 14 games this year, and multiple hits once.
+- McMahon has picked up a hit in nine games this season (60.0%), including one multi-hit game.

-- He has gone deep in 21.4% of his games this season, and 5.6% of his trips to the plate.
+- In 20.0% of his games this year, he has gone deep, and 5.2% of his trips to the plate.

-- He has scored in five games this year (35.7%), but has had no multi-run games.
+- He has scored a run in five of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.